prefapp/tfm/modules/azure-disks/README.md

 ## Overview

-This module creates azure disks with role into Azure provider.
+This module creates azure disks and assign a role to manage them, to a service principal.

 ## DOC